platemate87/L5/tool/map-editor-cs/README.md

 The minimap panel continuously updates to give a whole-map preview.
 Use the `File > Save` action to update `maps/<mapId>.txt` in place or `File > Batch Export...` to write every loaded map to a different folder.

+## Tile art preview

+By default the editor renders each tile with a deterministic color hash.
+Drop actual tile textures into a `tiles` directory to enable the toolbar's **Tile Art** toggle and see the map exactly as it appears in game.
+The editor looks for the `tiles` folder next to the executable (such as `tool/map-editor-cs/MapEditor/bin/...`) and walks up to the repository root, so placing a `tiles` folder alongside `maps` is the easiest approach.

+Tile images can be PNG, BMP, or JPG files.
+The filename must contain the tile ID (the digits are parsed out), so both `tiles/000.png` and `tiles/tile_85.png` work.
+When present, the same art also shows up in the palette.
+If no textures are found the toggle stays disabled and the editor falls back to hashed colors.

 ## Publishing a standalone build